-The MaineDOT, in consultation with the Maine SHPO, will commission an illustrated booklet on the history of the river crossing, as well as document the complete story of the Frank J. Wood Bridge and its relationship to the community and the cultural landscape.
+The MaineDOT, in consultation with the Maine SHPO, will commission an illustrated booklet on the history of the river crossing, as well as document the complete story of the Frank J. Wood Bridge and its relationship to the community and the cultural landscape, including indigenous use of the area.
 The booklet may include contemporary photographs from the HAER documentation, historic photographs, information derived from the HAER research, oral history interviews, historic maps, and any other applicable materials.
 The booklet will be approximately twenty-five (25) pages and the Maine SHPO, Pejepscot Historical Society, and the consulting parties will be provided an opportunity of forty-five (45) calendar days to review and comment on one draft.